tessercat/daoistic-book/about.md

 or read them out loud,
 and I'll never be Daoist,
 or Chinese,
-or live 2500 years ago,
+or live 2500 years ago.
-but the more I read,
+But the more I read,
 the more I appreciate the point of view, and the more I value trying to express it